mikejk8s/gmud/README.md

 ~~1.5 Assign user to character~~

-2. Let user login to an existing character
+~~2.
+Let user login to an existing character~~

-3. Put user into beginner room with a description
+~~3.
+Put user into beginner room with a description~~

+3.5 Put a viewport into the tutorial.go as a beginner room with a description, as every new created or level 1 character will fall into model in tutorial.go

 4. ~~DeleteUser currently 404s~~

-5. CharacterRoutes GetUser returns the wrong list of characters, doesn't do its query
+~~5.
+CharacterRoutes GetUser returns the wrong list of characters, doesn't do its query~~ Now returns array of Characters model.

-6. Require unique names sql queries Character.Name
+~~6.
+Require unique names sql queries Character.Name~~ Queries against DB is done with account name.

 7. Make a map of public keys